Here are all the winners at the BandLab NME Awards 2022

 BEST FILM

-Last Night In Soho
+Last Night In Soho – WINNER

 Licorice Pizza